Howie Carr: Personal life

 Previously living in Somerville and Acton, Carr has lived in Wellesley, Massachusetts, since 1993 with his second wife, Kathy Stimpson (whom he refers to as his "mailroom manager"), a Wellesley realtor, and their three daughters.
 Carr also has two daughters from a previous marriage.
+Though he criticized others for doing the same, Carr had a rent-controlled apartment in Cambridge in 1993 next to Harvard's Sackler Museum.

 In 2019, he moved his official residency to Florida although he continues to live in Wellesley one day short of six months a year.

 In March 2007, Carr had a melanoma removed from his forehead.

 In 2009, Carr crashed his car into a telephone pole on Wellesley Avenue in Wellesley.
 He was not injured but was cited for a marked-lanes violation.

 In November 2014, Carr was injured in another car crash, this time on the Massachusetts Turnpike.
 He was taken to the hospital after the accident, which occurred around 1:00 pm, but was released that evening.

 On November 25, 2018, Carr tweeted "Fell off my bike early this morning."
 Later in the day he tweeted, "Broke my elbow and fractured my wrist.
 I'll be OK."

 During his show on May 8, 2023, Carr passed out on the air while interviewing a sponsor.
 An hour later, fellow host Grace Curley announced that Carr caught a virus from his grandson and had been checked into the hospital.
 Carr took the next day off and slowly eased back into the show over the rest of the week with guest hosts filling in.